-CHARLIE: Well, there are a variety of reasons and I’m going to talk about about some of them in a few minutes.
-But it’s important to point out that mankind is much to blame for Satan’s success in carrying out his schemes.
+CHARLIE: Well, there are a variety of reasons and I’m going to talk about some of them in a few minutes.
+But it’s important to point out that humanity is much to blame for Satan’s success in carrying out his schemes.

 James 4:7 says, “Therefore submit to God.
 Resist the devil and he will flee from you.”
 When people refuse to submit to God and resist Satan’s temptations, they open themselves up to being his tools, his agents, to bring about harm.
-The Bible speaks of thos who are “taken captive by him [Satan] to do his will” (2 Timothy 2:26).
+The Bible speaks of those who have been “taken captive by him [Satan] to do his will” (2 Timothy 2:26).

 This is one of the reasons why taking the gospel out into the world is the best way to alleviate human suffering.
 When that drunkard who beats his wife and neglects his children submits his life to God and is changed by the Holy Spirit into a sober, loving, faithful husband and father…suffering is alleviated.
 When that prideful, greedy business owner who lies to customers and overcharges them submits his life to God and is born again, suffering is alleviated.
 See how that works?

 Now, more could be said about this obviously, but critics raise another good question.